Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Making Use of Yields in Recessions

 For the last several decades, investors have relied heavily on asset and equity growth in the market to improve personal finances.
-We’ve all watched as tech stocks with extremely high growth rates have controlled the markets, ballooning the wealth of those that bought into their stocks before their historic rises.
+We’ve all watched as tech stocks with extremely high growth rates have controlled the markets, ballooning the wealth of those who bought into their stocks before their historic rises.
 But now that the markets are more volatile and the threat of a recession is looming, how safe do you feel having substantial portions of your wealth in these stocks?
 How would you feel if a 5% or 10% drop happened tomorrow?
 Would this be a significant setback to your retirement?
 Are you confident in your assets’ ability to reliably pay your bills?

 Yields and Compound Interest